dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/AI UI/Features.md

 ## Do a presentation using the anything app
 The slides any everything for this presentation would be edited and modified based on feedback live, in the meeting.
 So you start as looking like a slide deck, but you expand out to showing how the chat interface works.

+## standard format retrieving tooling
+Set of standard packages that let you define a format and then constrain the response from the AI to follow that.
+Eg: pumping in a bunch of paragraphs and getting back which ones are relevant to the prompt being asked.
+We can use gpt3.5 for this with a large context window, and then use gpt4 to formulate the actual response.

+So you would set a goal of getting back some structure, and it would select the best strategy from the ones it knows about.
+The strategies have test cases where they work for different things, and the AI chooses which ones it thinks suit you best.